 According to the National Childbirth Trust, 25% of new fathers experience mild depressive episodes and between 10-12% are diagnosed with depression in the first year of fatherhood.3

 The main reason experts suspect more men are affected by mental health problems than is reported is the high number of male suicide.

-A 2012 study carried out by The Samaritans looked into the factors that might help to explain why certain groups of men are more likely than women to commit suicide.4
+A 2012 study carried out by The Samaritans looked into the factors that might help to explain why certain groups of men are more likely than women to complete suicide.4

 On top of this, middle age is a time when the weight of previous long-term decisions reveal themselves.
 Making changes can come with a hefty cost, financially and socially.
 Feeling trapped under choices made earlier in life can seriously compromise mental well-being.

-One potential factor the authors identified was the "femenisation" of employment, where there is a shift towards a service-orientated economy.
-It is thought that this may lead some men feeling like they have less of a purpose in the professional world.
+One potential factor the authors identified was the "feminisation" of employment, where there is a shift towards a service-orientated economy.
+It is thought that this may lead some men to feel like they have less of a purpose in the professional world.
 It is also hypothesised that men may feel as if they’ve lost a sense of masculine identity and male 'pride'.